-Within this metric, we also noted small features like a micro fleece patch at the chin or soft fabric where the hood rests on your brow — both nice touches.
-We also considered ease of use.
+Within this metric, we also noted small features like a microfleece patch at the chin or soft fabric where the hood rests on your brow — both nice touches.
+We even considered ease of use.
 Are the cinch cords for the hood easy to access and adjust?
 Some jackets add small string or fabric pull tabs to the zipper pulls for ease of use with cold fingers or gloves.

-The Arc'teryx Beta SL featured the best range of motion and mobility of any jacket in our review.
-The Beta SL has well-designed and articulated shoulders and sleeves, with an arm length that was just above average, but not too long.
-There were other jackets that were decent, but when it came to climbing or other mobility demanding activities, this was our absolute favorite option.
+The Arc'teryx Beta SL featured the best range of motion and mobility of any jacket reviewed.
+The Beta SL has well-designed and articulated shoulders and sleeves, with an arm length that was above average but not too long.
+Other jackets that were decent, but when it came to climbing and mobility demanding activities, this was our favorite option.
 The Marmot Minimalist, Outdoor Research Foray, and Outdoor Research Helium II also had good mobility and received the next highest rating in this metric.
 The REI Rhyolite also sported above average movement and The North Face Venture 2, while baggy; didn't limit our mobility much at all.

-The effectiveness varied wildly among the hoods.
-While all while waterproof, their ability to stay on our heads and not blind our peripheral vision ranged considerably among models tested.
+The effectiveness of each model's hood at keeping our heads dry while not chaffing our chins or cutting off our peripheral vision varied wildly among models.
 Our favorite hoods were the Arc'teryx Beta SL and the REI Rhyolite; the Outdoor Research Foray scored right behind them.
-All three of these jackets featured hoods that cinched down over a wide range of headwear, from beanies to baseball caps, and minimized the amount of peripheral vision that was lost.
+All three of these jackets featured hoods that cinched down over a range of headwear, from beanies to baseball caps, and minimized the amount of peripheral vision loss.
 We like the Marmot Minimalist, Patagonia Torrentshell and The North Face Dryzzle's hoods, but they didn't fit over a helmet as nicely.

 For some users, light is right.
-We highly value lightweight clothing and equipment, but not at the expense of the functionality of a given piece of equipment for its required tasks.
+We value lightweight clothing and equipment, but not at the expense of the functionality of a given piece of equipment for its required tasks.
 If you're thru-hiking 2,000 miles, climbing technical terrain, or riding your bicycle from coast to coast, weight is your primary concern.
 Around town, weight is less significant and keeping your hands cozy may take priority.

 Many jacket users have several priorities above weight, including breathability, comfort, and the right combination of features.
 Let weight be the final deciding factor if you're torn between two products that meet your needs.

-The Outdoor Research Helium II is the absolute lightest model we tested, weighing in at 6.5 ounces.
-That's half the weight (or even less) of most of the jackets in this review.
-If weight is your primary concern, this jacket is truly hard to beat, and is one of the lightest waterproof breathable models currently available.
-We were impressed that while the Helium isn't feature rich, we feel like it has most of the things you'd want, such as above-average mobility, a well-designed hood, and a tiny stuff pocket with a clip-in loop.
-The next lightest jackets we tested were the Arc'teryx Beta SL (11 ounces), which was the lightest of Gore-tex or eVent contenders, as well as the Patagonia Torrentshell.
+The Outdoor Research Helium II is the lightest model we tested, weighing in at 6.5 ounces.
+That's half the weight (or even less) of most of the jackets we reviewed!
+While the Helium isn't feature-rich, we feel like it has the features many people find most important, such as above-average mobility, a well-designed hood, and a tiny stuff pocket with a clip-in loop.
+The next lightest jackets tested were the Arc'teryx Beta SL (11 ounces), which was the lightest of Gore-tex or eVent contenders, as well as the Patagonia Torrentshell.

-Weather can change quickly.
-At some point, we've all been caught out in a storm, having gotten soaked when we left our jacket at the then-sunny trailhead.
-These just-in-case packing scenarios are when having a super light, and compact rain shell that easily fits in your pack is super useful.
+Weather changes quickly.
+At some point, we've all been caught in a storm, getting soaked when we left our jacket at the then-sunny trailhead.
+These just-in-case packing scenarios are when having a super light, and compact shell is useful.
 Grab it from the car, throw it in, and forget it until you need it.
-Seven of these jackets stuff into one of their own pockets and others can be rolled and stuffed into their hoods for quick stowing.
-Our rating for packed size considers not only the actual compressed size but the ease of using the integrated stuff pocket.
+Seven of these jackets stuff into one of their own pockets and others can be rolled and stuffed into their hoods.
+Our rating for packed size considers not only the compressed size, but the ease of using the integrated stuff pocket.

-Some of these jackets compress quite small, but it requires wrestling to get them stowed; others easily fit into their stuff pocket.
-A clip-in loop after the jacket is stuffed is a nice feature that many climbers will appreciate and use at some point; check the individual reviews for this detail, as well as a photo of each beside a 32-ounce Nalgene bottle.
-As for weight, the Outdoor Research Helium II was by far the most compact jacket, with the Marmot PreCip and Patagonia Torrentshell coming in as the next most compressible.
+Some of these jackets compress quite small, but it requires a fair bit of wrestling to get them stowed; others comfortably fit into their stuff pocket.
+A clip-in loop (for use after the jacket has been stuffed) is a nice feature that many climbers will appreciate and use at some point; check the individual reviews for this detail, as well as a photo of each beside a 1-liter Nalgene bottle.
+As for weight, the Outdoor Research Helium II was by far the most compact option, with the Marmot PreCip and Patagonia Torrentshell coming in as the next most compressible.

-As we've just described above, the products we tested range from bare bones ultralight designs to more fully featured standard models.
-For some adventures, super light is right, but more often a few pockets and pit zips contribute enough utility for the handful of extra 2-4 ounces not to matter.
-If you are wearing your jacket around town, room in the pockets for a pair of gloves and a warm hat, plus phone and keys is always nice.
-Some folks like to use a rain hat; a hood that rolls away and stows can be appreciated.
+As we've described above, the products tested range from bare-bones designs to fully featured models.
+For some adventures, super light is right, but more often a few pockets and pit zips contribute enough utility for the extra 2-4 ounces not to matter.
+If you are wearing your jacket around town, room in the pockets for a pair of gloves and a warm hat plus a phone and keys is nice.

 In each product review, after detailing the jacket's performance in each metric, we provide an additional rundown of the jacket's features, from the hood all the way down to the waist hem.
 If you want to know exactly where the hem cord locks are, we'll let you know!

-Having a few pockets on your jacket is incredibly useful.
-Besides the use of storing small items and having a convenient place to keep your hands warm, their location can have a great deal of effect on the comfort of the jacket.
-Having low hand warmer pockets are great for around town but can be a nuisance while wearing a hip-belt and a heavily-weighted pack.
+Having a few pockets on your jacket is useful.
+Besides the use of storing small items and having a convenient place to keep your hands warm, their location can affect the comfort of the jacket.
+Low hand-warmer pockets are great for around town but can be a nuisance while wearing a harness or heavy pack.

-When a majority of the pocket is under a weighted hip-belt, whether out for the day or on an extended trip, the zipper can dig into your hips, quickly making your rainy-day adventure even more miserable.
-We love pockets that are slightly higher, out of the way of a pack's hip-belt or a climbing harness, so we can still access items and more importantly, so the zipper doesn't cause us pain under heavy loads.
+When wearing a pack over a shell, the pressure from the hip-belt can make the pockets' zippers dig into your hips, making your rainy-day outing even more miserable.
+We love pockets that are higher and out of the way of a hip-belt or a harness, so that we can still access items and, more importantly, so that the zipper doesn't cause us pain under heavy loads.
 Without a pack or harness, low pockets are slightly more helpful and more comfortable for keeping your hands warm.

 A rain jacket needs to stand up to the demands you place on it.
 The chart below shows each jacket's durability score in our review.

 The face fabric of most of these jackets is nylon or polyester.
-For the most part, the lighter the face fabric is, the easier it is to tear.
-Most of the jackets we tested use between a 30-50 Denier face fabric with the 50D shells being tougher than the 30Ds.
+For the most part, the lighter the face fabric is, the easier it tears.
+Most of the jackets tested use between a 30-50 Denier face fabric with the 50D shells being more robust than the 30Ds.
 All but the Columbia Watertight II feature ripstop material.
 The ripstop weave doubles up on the thread at intervals, providing a grid of strong fibers to stop tears from growing once a rip has occurred.

-Other models use a polyester exterior which is known to be stretchier and slightly more durable than nylon.
-If you plan to use your jacket off trail or bushwhacking through the wilderness, choose a model with ripstop face fabric or choose polyester.
-Lastly, jackets with fewer seams in the shoulders hold up better over time if you plan to carry a pack on a regular basis.
+Other models use a polyester exterior, which is known to be stretchier and more durable than nylon.
+If you plan to use your jacket off trail or while bushwhacking, choose a model with ripstop face fabric, and do consider a polyester model.
+Lastly, jackets with fewer seams in the shoulders hold up better if you plan to carry a pack on a regular basis.

 Figuring out which rain jacket is right for you is more complicated than it might seem at first glance.
 While keeping you dry is the goal, features like ventilation can make a big difference in day to day use.
-Our hope is that our review and test results have helped you narrow down to one or two jackets that fit your situation.
+We hope that our review and test results have helped you narrow down to one or two jackets that fit your situation.
 If you are still not sure, consider taking a look at our buying advice article.

 — Ian Nicholson